bilgeozcay/coupon/README.md

 1000+ coupons were issued in the survey for each coupon type.
 Following is a breakdown of coupons issued.
 <img src="images/number_of_coupons_issued.png" alt="fig1">

-The acceptance rate of the coupons ranges from ~40% to ~75%.
+The acceptance rate of the coupons ranges from ~40% to ~75% based on the coupon category.
 <img src="images/percent_of_coupons_accepted.png" alt="fig1">

 Since **Coffee House** has the highest number of coupons and one of the categories with **less than 50% acceptance rate**, the **effort was focused on how to improve acceptance rate of this category**.